arvinfatemi/RodA5nZdNLhJQOci/docs/archive/docker-setup-implementation.md

 # Docker Setup Updates - Summary

+> **Note (2025-10-21)**: This document describes the historical implementation of separate Docker Compose files.
+As of this date, the configuration has been consolidated into a single `docker-compose.yml` file using Docker Compose profiles.
+See the current [README.md](../../README.md) for updated usage instructions.

 ## 🎯 Objective

 Update Docker configuration to support the simplified setup approach, allowing students to run the bot in Docker without any credential files.